 The climate is characteristically tropical with warm, dry winters and hot, wet summers.
 Agriculture is the main economic activity, employing the majority of the population and accounting for approximately one-third of the GDP.
 Cotton is the most important agricultural commodity and largest export.
+However, mining and the social impact of the mining industry has become the single largest contribution to GDP in the country over the last five years.

-4.3 Mining Legislation and Taxation
+3.4 Mining Legislation and Taxation

-Up until July 16, 2015, all of the Company's Burkina Faso projects were subject to the Mining Law ##031-2003 of Burkina Faso, dated May 8, 2003 and are considered to be exploration permits as defined under the Mining Law.
+Up until such time that the new mining code of July 16, 2015 was applied, all of the Company's Burkina Faso projects were subject to the Mining Law 031-2003 of Burkina Faso, dated May 8, 2003 and are considered to be exploration permits as defined under the Mining Law.
 The Mining Law gives the exploration permit holder the exclusive right to explore for the minerals requested on the surface and in the subsurface within the boundaries of the exploration permit.
-Exploration expenditures are required on each permit at the rate of 270,000 CFA (~ US \$455) per km, and excess expenditures can be carried over to subsequent years.
-To date the Company has not had any difficulty in meeting these minimum requirements on any of its permits in Burkina Faso.
-Annual taxes due at the beginning of the year and at the anniversary date of the permit are assessed at a per km rate of 2,500 CFA (~ US \$4) for the first year, 3,000 CFA (~ US \$5) for the second year, 4,500 CFA (~ US \$8) for the third year and 7,500 CFA (~ US \$13) for the fourth and each succeeding year.
+Exploration expenditures are required on each permit at the rate of 270,000 CFA (~ US \$455) per km2, and excess expenditures can be carried over to subsequent years.
+To date, the Company has not had any difficulty in meeting these minimum requirements on any of its permits in Burkina Faso.
+Annual taxes due at the beginning of the year and at the anniversary date of the permit are assessed at a per km2 rate3 of 10,000 CFA (~ US \$16) for the first three years, 20,000 CFA (~ US \$33) for the fourth, fifth and sixth years, 30,000 CFA (~ US \$49) for the seventh, eighth and ninth years, and 100,000 CFA (~ US \$163) thereafter.

 The exploration permit also gives the holder the exclusive right, at any time during the tenure of the exploration permit, to apply for a mining (exploitation) permit within the area of the exploration permit, in accordance with the law.
 Exploration permits are valid for a period of three years from date of issue and may be renewed for two more consecutive terms of three years each for a total of nine years.
-Mining permits are valid for an initial period of 20 years and are renewable for five-year periods on an exclusive basis, until the deposit is exhausted.
-Pursuant to Article 20 of the Mining Law, mining permits are treated as real property rights with complete right of mortgage and liens.
+A mining permit is valid for an initial period equal to the planned life of mine presented in the feasibility study supporting the permit application, up to a maxima of ten years, and is then renewable for five-year periods on an exclusive basis, until the deposit is exhausted.
+Pursuant to Article 47 of the Mining Law, mining permits are treated as real property rights with complete right of mortgage and liens.
 Both exploration and mining permits are transferable rights.
-Pursuant to Article 78 of the Mining Law, only holders of exploitation permits are required to maintain a fiduciary account with an accredited bank to hold funds for reclamation of mining projects.
-As at December 31, 2015, all of the Company's projects were exploration permits with no requirement to maintain a reserve for future reclamation.
-The Mining Law also guarantees a stable fiscal regime (with the exception of royalties and property taxes) for the life of any mine developed.
+Pursuant to Article 141 of the Mining Law, holders of exploitation permits are required to maintain a fiduciary account with an accredited bank to hold funds for reclamation of mining projects.
+As at December 31, 2016, all the Company's projects were exploration permits with no requirement to maintain a reserve for future reclamation.
+The Mining Law also guarantees for any mine developed a stable fiscal regime (with the exception of royalties and property taxes) for a duration equal to the mine life indicated in the Feasibility Study supporting the permit application.